asterics/AsTeRICS/Documentation/docs/getting-started/Discover.md

-# Discover Models
+# Discover Solutions

-Here you can find a selection of AsTeRICS models that can be used directly or as a starting point for a customization.
+Here you can find a selection of AsTeRICS solutions that can be used directly or as a starting point for a customization.

-::: tip Start Model
+::: tip Start
 1. Start the **ARE** program on your computer
 2. Click onto `Start`
 :::

-If you want to customize a model, click onto `Edit`.
+If you want to customize a solution, click onto `Edit` or go to [**Customize**](/help/) to learn how to do that.

 ## Computer Control